thewoodfish/samaritandb-contract-proto1/README.md

 - **Database Account Management**: Users have the ability to establish accounts using their Decentralized Identifiers (DID) and link data to these accounts.

-- **Node Address Administration**: This contract maintains a record of network node addresses, particularly bootnodes.
-The node list is currently capped for performance and reliability considerations.
-Note that this restriction will be removed in the future.
+- **Node Address Management:** This contract is responsible for maintaining a record of network node addresses, especially bootnodes.
+Currently, the node list is capped to ensure optimal performance and reliability.
+It's worth noting that this capability will be phased out from the contract in the future.

-- **Subscription Management**: Databases can individually subscribe to nodes that support specific applications, thereby integrating themselves as data providers for those applications.
-This subscription mechanism is utilized in `gossipsub` operations and will eventually be deprecated from the contract.
+- **Subscription Management:** Databases have the ability to individually subscribe to nodes that support specific applications, effectively becoming data providers for those applications.
+This subscription mechanism is utilized in `gossipsub` and is facilitated by the contract.
+However, please be aware that it will eventually be deprecated from the contract.

 - **Access Control**: Access control is a fundamental feature of the contract.
 It empowers the contract to oversee and regulate access permissions, granting or denying specific applications access to distinct user data distributed across the network, all based on the unique DID identifiers.